miklevin/MikeLev.in/index.md

 chance.
 They're schoolyard rival bullies.
 Don't hold it against them.

 <img alt="Stan Lee Told Me the Time of Superheros Is Now" src="/assets/images/stan-lee-told-me-the-time-of-superheros-is-now.jpg" width="180vw" style="padding: 7px 10px 2px 0; float: left; height: auto">
-Stan Lee always tried to get me to believe that the age of real superheroes was upon us, but most of those superheros have these Batman-like origin stories with parents getting killed and going on the Tim Campbell hero's journey.
+Stan Lee always tried to get me to believe that the age of real super-heroes was upon us, but most of those superheros have these Batman-like origin stories with parents getting killed and going on the Tim Campbell hero's journey.
 You get a lot of man-children today like Bezos, Musk and Jobs who got screwed up by their parents.
 And these are the folks that made you.
 Sometimes it takes a head